LAST UPDATED 22 February 2021

 (h) Processed in line with Data Subjects’ rights.

 4.2.
 We are responsible for and need to demonstrate compliance with the data protection principles listed above.

 5.1.
-The purpose of GDPR and UK data protection laws is not to prevent the processing of Data, but to ensure that it is done fairly and without adversely affecting the rights of the Data Subject.
-The Data Subject must be told who the Data Controller is (in this case the Company), who the Data Controller’s representative is (in this case the Data Protection Officer), the purpose for which the data is to be processed by us and the legal basis for doing so, and the identities of anyone to whom the Data may be disclosed or transferred.
+The purpose of UK GDPR is not to prevent the processing of Data, but to ensure that it is done fairly and without adversely affecting the rights of the Data Subject.
+The Data Subject must be told who the Data Controller is (in this case the Company), who the Data Controller’s representative is (in this case the Privacy Officer), the purpose for which the data is to be processed by us and the legal basis for doing so, and the identities of anyone to whom the Data may be disclosed or transferred.

 5.2.
-GDPR allows processing of Data for specific purposes, which are where it is needed:
+UK GDPR allows processing of Data for specific purposes, which are where it is needed: